JamesDeVore/pf1_Bestiary/README.md

 However this repo will contain just the db for simplicity and easy integration into foundry.

-### Note: You can find the original stat block in the biography tab for double-checking values
+### Note: You can find the original stat block in the notes tab for double-checking values